hgb2/PSAS-Capstone/docs/Design.md

                                                 - TimeConstruct.PreviousTime
     SET TimeConstruct.PreviousTime TO TimeConstruct.CurrentTime;
     WHILE TimeConstruct.TimeSinceLastUpdate >= constant_time_step
-        CALL SensorModuleUpdate with reference to shared memory IF CALL ControlModuleUpdate with reference to shared memory EQUAL 1 THEN THROW emergency_control_exception
+        IF CALL SensorModuleUpdate with reference to shared memory EQUAL 1 THEN PRINT information about error
+            SET Running TO false
         ENDIF
-        CALL Data_Formatter::send_packet with reference to shared memory, UDP_Socket INCREMENT TimeConstruct.TimeSinceLastUpdate BY NEGATE constant_time_step;
+        IF CALL ControlModuleUpdate with reference to shared memory EQUAL 1 THEN PRINT information about error
-        WHEN any exception
-            PRINT information about exception
             SET Running TO false
+        ENDIF
+        CALL Data_Formatter::send_packet with reference to shared memory, UDP_Socket EQUAL 1 or 2 THEN
+            PRINT information about error
+            SET Running TO false
+        ENDIF
+        INCREMENT TimeConstruct.TimeSinceLastUpdate BY NEGATE constant_time_step;
     ENDWHILE
 ENDWHILE